Audi A7 Sportback review - MPG, CO2 and running costs

-Given the huge song and dance Audi makes about its 48v mild hybrid system, the 10 per cent economy improvement claimed for the A7 Sportback doesn’t seem that impressive.
+Given the huge song and dance Audi makes about its 48v mild hybrid system, the 10% economy improvement claimed for the A7 Sportback doesn’t seem that impressive.
 Nevertheless, all engines are competitive on paper when it comes to their claimed WLTP fuel economy.

-Starting with the petrol A7, the 2.0-litre 45 TFSI has economy claims of up to 42.8mpg and has the lowest emissions rating of 150g/km.
-The gives the A7 Sportback an advantage over the Porsche Panamera, as this car doesn't have a 2.0-litre petrol engine, wile the A7 is more efficient than the 2.0-litre equipped versions of the Mercedes CLS.
-Go for the V6 55 TFSI petrol, and the best economy and emissions scores are 39.2mpg and 163g/km respectively.
-Of course, all of these figures will change depending on whether you choose Sport, S line or Vorsprung trim and the different wheel sizes that come with them.
+Starting with the petrol A7, the 2.0-litre 45 TFSI has economy claims of up to 34.4mpg and has the lowest emissions rating of 185g/km.
+The gives the A7 Sportback an advantage over the Porsche Panamera, as this car doesn't have a 2.0-litre petrol engine, while the A7 is more efficient than the 2.0-litre equipped versions of the Mercedes CLS.
+Go for the V6 55 TFSI petrol, and the best economy and emissions scores are 30.7mpg and 208g/km respectively.
+Of course, all of these figures will change depending on whether you choose Sport, S line, Black Edition or Vorsprung trim and the different wheel sizes that come with them.

 Diesels hold more appeal for running costs.
-The best of the range is the 40 TDI which has a WLTP best of 60.1mpg and 123g/km in Sport trim.
-Add quattro 4WD and surprisingly fuel economy improves, thanks in part to the quattro drivetrain that decouples the rear wheels when cruising.
-The best WLTP figure here is 64.2mpg.
-Go for a V6 diesel, and the 45 and 50 TDI both manage up to 50.4mpg.
+The best of the range is the 40 TDI which has a WLTP best of 49.6mpg and 149g/km in Sport trim.
+Add quattro 4WD and the best WLTP figure here is 47.1mpg.
+Go for a V6 diesel, and the 45 and 50 TDI both manage up to 39.8mpg.

-These running costs are all boosted by the 48v mild hybrid system, but company car users will likely want to hold on for the A7 Sportback e-tron, which will deliver far lower CO2 emissions.
-However, this model is likely to be prices, and still won't deliver the kind of Benefit In Kind costs that a full EV like a Tesla Moel S delivers.
+These running costs are all boosted by the 48v mild hybrid system, but company car users will likely want to hold on for the A7 Sportback 55 TFSI e plug-in model which has a WLTP combined fuel consumption of 134.5-141.2mpg and claimed CO2 emissions of 48g/km.
+However, this model is likely to be pricey, and still won't deliver the kind of Benefit In Kind costs that a full EV like a Tesla Model S delivers.

 The A7 is a large car, but its competitive price tag means there’s less initial outlay to lose than in many rivals.
-Trade guide CAP Gold Book predicts best in class residual values, with the 55 TFSI petrol predicted to retain 40 per cent of its value over 3 years/60,000 miles.
+Expert data suggests that the 55 TFSI petrol predicted to retain 40% of its value over 3 years/36,000 miles.
 Be careful with the options list, however, as its easy to add thousands to the car’s list price that you won’t recoup come resale time.